-This Team Handbook contains information that teams need to compete at the RoboSub Competition.
+This Team Handbook contains information needed to compete at the RoboSub Competition.
 It includes task descriptions, rules, and requirements, and other guidance and specifications.
 Teams are encouraged to read this document for a thorough understanding of what is necessary to compete effectively.